erikma/Stuff/README.md

 1. Save the file using the Ctrl+O (capital O as in Opera) key and then press Enter.
 1. Exit Nano using the Ctrl+X key

+### Test your Server
+Time to test the server.
+Let's power off the TP-Link and the Pi to simulate when you first turn them on in the car.

+1. Power on TP-Link and Raspberry Pi
+1. Wait for the Pi to boot into the console, then run `runminecraft`
+1. After about a minute the MineCraft server should become available on the wifi network.
+1. Connect a PC containing the same MineCraft version as the server to the TP-Link network (THECAR or similar).
+1. In MineCraft connect to the server at 192.168.0.50.
+You should be able to enter the world.
+1. Do the same for

-### Reconnect Your Pi To Your Home Network
+### Reconnect Your Pi To Your Home Network for Upgrades or Debugging
 You might find yourself needing to contact the Internet again after making the network changes above.
 Here's how to restore it temporarily.
-To get ready for TP-Link again, reverse these change or make your /etc/network/interfaces look like the previous section.
+To get ready for TP-Link again, reverse these changes or make your /etc/network/interfaces look like the previous section.

 1. From the console run the command: `sudo nano /etc/network/interfaces`
 1. The # character is a comment.
 You're going to remove this from one place and add it in a few others to change the settings that your Pi uses.